You are viewing Vodafone Group Pension Scheme (VGPS) Not your scheme?

 CWW section

-The main reason why reaching the Paris goal could have a negative effect on the Scheme’s funding position is that it’s likely to mean people live longer, which is good news in general, but more expensive for pension schemes like ours.
+The main reason why reaching the Paris Agreement’s goal could have a negative effect on the Scheme’s funding position is that combating climate change is likely to improve living conditions and lead to increased longevity.
+This is good news in general, but more expensive for pension schemes like ours, which would potentially have to pay benefits for longer.

 Risk Management